Watch the video ...

 Or read the interview transcript ...

 Megan Walker: Hello and welcome to Healthcare Online.
-My name is Megan Walker and today our very special guest is Chris Petri.
-Chris is a creative arts therapist from Upbeat Kat, which stands for Creative Arts Therapy.
-And Chris and I are gonna be having a chat today about his journey, his background, what he's working on, and his vision for creative arts therapies in the online space.
+My name is Megan Walker and today our very special guest is Chris Petrie.
+Chris is a Creative Arts Therapist from UpBeatCat (Cat stands for Creative Arts Therapy).
+And Chris and I are going to be having a chat today about his journey, his background, what he's working on, and his vision for creative arts therapies in the online space.

 So how are you, Chris?

-Megan Walker: Yeah.
-Great.
-Kick us off.
+Megan Walker: Kick us off.
 You've got a very fascinating work history.
 So share with our audience.
 Where did you start and where have you ended up?

 Chris Petrie: So I've always had a love of art even as a child and went through art school and became an art teacher.

 Chris Petrie: Yeah, absolutely.
 Particularly on the psychotherapy side of things.
 So it's basically a psychotherapy course, but with art as the main modality.
 And when I say art, it's art or creativity of any form.
-Yeah.
-So it could be singing, dancing musical instruments, using kay, using paint it.
+So it could be singing, dancing, musical instruments, using clay, using paint.

-It all depends on what.
-The client wants to use and where they want to go with it.
-So the beauty of art therapy is that it can be nonverbal and a lot of people find it very difficult to verbalize their issues or problems, particularly if they're triggering and they don't wanna revisit.
-But through art they can do that at a much, in a much more relaxed way.
+It all depends on what the client wants to use and where they want to go with it.
+So the beauty of art therapy is that it can be nonverbal and a lot of people find it very difficult to verbalise their issues or problems, particularly if they're triggering and they don't want to revisit.
+But through art they can do that in a much more relaxed way.

-Megan Walker: Yeah.
-Yeah.
-And just, if you don't mind, I, 'cause a lot of people will be hearing this and you know, learning it for the first time, if they're thinking.
-In their minds what a traditional psychologist might do, for example.
-Can you tell us where other advantages of what a creative arts therapist could help someone with different to that traditional psychology?
+Megan Walker: And if you don't mind, a lot of people will be hearing this and learning it for the first time, can you tell us where other advantages of what a creative arts therapist could help someone with different to that of say traditional psychology?

 Chris Petrie: Well, with myself, it's mainly building trust with a client.
 On a personal level, I see all my clients one-on-one.
 Some of them I see online.
-Then it's a matter of working with them as to what modality they wanna work with.
-And some of them actually contact me because they wanna learn art.
+Then it's a matter of working with them as to what modality they want to work with.
+And some of them actually contact me because they want to learn art.

 And yeah, really just being there for them.
 A lot of time you can spend just being silent and listening and observing.
 So, it's quite an interesting field.